 Please see “Best Practices for Managing Online Commentary” to better understand your responsibilities as channel manager, the potential impact on UB’s brand, and how to prepare for a Comment-enabled online presence.

-Once you create your page/account, be sure to send UB University Communications (firstname.lastname@example.org) the following information.
+Once you create your page/account, be sure to send University Communications (firstname.lastname@example.org) the following information.
 Once we hear from you, we’ll add you to our list of official channels.

 Here are some recommendations for official UB social media channels: